 Effectiveness of Simulation Training

-In a current study, we investigated whether and to which extent technical (e.g. intubation) and non-technical (e.g. treatment of a difficult airway in a team) skills can be trained using simulation.
-Anaesthesia teams participated either in purely technical training or trainings combining technical and non-technical components, and participated in various airway scenarios.
+The training should be designed in a way that allows for targeting specific learning objectives.
+For example, we have investigated whether and to which extent technical (e.g. intubation) and behavioral (e.g. treatment of a difficult airway in a team) skills can be trained using simulation.
+Anesthesia teams participated either in purely technical training or trainings combining technical and non-technical components, and participated in various airway scenarios.
 Results showed that purely technical training is not sufficient to improve performance in difficult intubations.
-Training purely technical skills does not automatically lead to improved team performance, as often erroneously assumed in clinical routine.
+Training purely technical skills does not automatically lead to improved teamwork and team performance, as often erroneously assumed in clinical routine.